e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

     - organizing test code similarily with application code is often hard work and doesn't correspond to cost to do it and maintain the code
   - create test dataset within each test as much as possible
     - each test should be independent each other

-# Refactoring

-- **put priority on consitency**
-  - confort the current convention even when coming to mind better implementation
-  - it just become an exception in the entire software design, that increases the complexity and tends to lose the order
-  - before modifying them, share the ideas and consideration in your mind with team members first
-    - **software development seems to be close to philosophizing**; we have to share and match our recognition and understanding about abstract images in our mind
-      - e.g. does the `User` class actually completely project the same *User* into my mind and yours?

 # References